 “By working together, CIOs can build meaningful relationships,” he said, “and we can provide a unified voice for the community.”

 Onepath was proud to contribute to that voice and to listen to what it had to say.
 We were also proud to host one of our client CIOs, who provided great feedback on our mission.
-The Awards were a great opportunity to engage with our partners and learn more about the evolving nature of technology.
+Furthermore, the Awards were a great opportunity to engage with our partners and learn more about the evolving nature of technology.
 Congratulations to all the winners, and thanks to all CIOs who continue to do so much for our community.